-Do you still want to continue teaching as you plan your career change?
+Do you still want to continue teaching as you plan for your career change?
 You can make use of your time off in getting involved in volunteer work and other opportunities outside teaching.
 When you use your professional abilities in different circumstances, you will more likely understand your true capabilities and interests.

-Also, you will widen your contacts and have those connections as additional references.
+Additionally, you widen your contacts and have those connections as additional references.
 Further, make sure to attend networking events.
 This way, you will be able to hand out business cards to people who work in industries you are considering.
 Make sure to leave a mark and mention that you are looking for new opportunities to utilize your talents.

-4. Choose a career and do extra training (if needed)
+4. Choose a Career and Do Extra Training (if needed)

 Eventually, you will need to be specific about your goals and choose to pursue a new career.
 You will soon figure out ways to qualify for that career.
-Will it require extra training and need different credentials?
+Will it require extra training and require different credentials?
 If you start from scratch, how much will you be earning?

 Do your research and make concrete plans.
 There are plenty of great options to gain training like flexible online programs, vocational schools, and career-focused colleges.
-All these offer convenient schedules that are within reach.
+All of these offer convenient schedules that are within reach.